rishisulakhe/GSoC-2025/Final_Report.md

 - **Goal:** Add a dedicated VAF heatmap track to the OncoPrint, enabling visualization of mutation type and prevalence side-by-side in one unified view.

-Together, these enhancements bridge the gap between qualitative and quantitative mutation analysis, providing richer insights into tumor clonality within cBioPortal’s core analysis tools.ns.
+Together, these enhancements bridge the gap between qualitative and quantitative mutation analysis, providing richer insights into tumor clonality within cBioPortal’s core analysis tools.

 ## 3. Work Done